Both Palm Springs and San Diego are popular vacation spots located in Southern California.

 In comparison, San Diego is an urban city that is famous for its laid-back vibe and is best known for surfing, golden beaches, perfect year-round weather and an easygoing feel.

-San Diego is much more crowded and touristy compared with Palm Springs which is more relaxed and has much fewer people.
+I found that San Diego was much more crowded and touristy compared to Palm Springs which was way more relaxed and had fewer people.

 San Diego, being the 8th largest city in the US and the 2nd largest in California, is much bigger than Palm Springs.